State of New Jersey Seal Official Site of The State of New Jersey

 The Bureau of Freshwater Fisheries is responsible for the propagation, protection and management of the State’s freshwater fisheries resources as well as promoting its recreational use.
 These diverse resources include habitat and fisheries resources in waters from small, coldwater streams in the northwest to tidal rivers along the state’s borders including seasonal migrations of anadromous fish.

 To meet management goals and assure the long term protection of the state’s aquatic resources, fisheries biologists conduct fishery surveys on the state’s freshwater lakes and streams, propose surface water classifications and provide technical input on a multitude of land use, watershed, and habitat based issues.
-For more efficient management of aquatic resources, the state is divided into six regional management areas.
+For more efficient management of aquatic resources, the state is divided into five regional management areas.
 In addition to administering to these regional responsibilities, each fisheries biologist has a specific area of expertise and oversees related research and management projects.

 Christopher.Smith@dep.nj.gov

-Fisheries Management in the Atlantic Coastal Watersheds
+Fisheries Management in the Upper Delaware Watersheds

 Eric Boehm, Senior Fisheries Biologist